NawbExplorer/Nawb/README.md

   </a>
 </p>

-Not a Web Browser (Nawb) is an Application Browser that bases on React Native⚛️ , but it's a Non-Traditional Web Browser.
+Not a Web Browser (Nawb) is an Application Browser that bases on React Native⚛️ , and it is different than traditional Web Browser.
 Nawb pronounced /næb/ (not /nɔb/), the Chinese name is '奈布'.